-This shuts down the gluteus maximus muscles, or glutes, and makes the hamstrings less efficient.
-It creates a relationship where the hip flexors are dominant and the glutes submissive, inevitably leading to back pain.
+This shuts down your glutes and makes the hamstrings less efficient.
+It creates a relationship where the hip flexors are dominant and the glutes submissive, which inevitably leads to back pain.

-In our office, we make it a point to say 'posture' when we're walking past a colleague and see him or her slouching.
+In our office, we make it a point to say "posture" when we're walking past a colleague and see him or her slouching.
 Some people even set their computer screen savers to show the word.
 It's a terrific reminder.

 Mark Verstegen, founder of Athletes’ Performance and Core Performance

 You already know sitting all day is bad for you.
 Don't make it even worse with bad posture.
 Performance coach Mark Verstegen, founder of Athletes’ Performance and Core Performance, suggests re-setting your posture frequently throughout the workday.